microsoft/ivy/language.md

 to *y* since the value of *y* is already non-deterministic at the beginning of the `local` action.

-## Interleaving concurrency
+## Modelling interleaving concurrency in IVy

-IVy is intended for modeling concurrent systems, such as network protocols and distributed services.
-However, there is no explicit model of concurrency in the IVy language.
-Instead concurrency is modeled by interleaving guarded commands.
+Actions in an IVy program execute only in response to calls from the program's environment.
+IVy makes the synchronous hypothesis: when the environment calls an action, it waits for the action to complete before issuing another call.
+Put another way, IVy actions appear to execute in zero time.
+At first blush, it might seem that this eliminates the possiblity of concurrency.
+In fact, the synchronous hypothesis is intended to make the implementation of concurrent and distributed systems simpler.
+The key idea is that only the *appearance* of synchronicity is required.
+In practice actions can execute concurrently, provided that to an outside observer they appear to have executed sequentially.

+For now, we will leave aside the question of how to enforce the synchronous hypothesis in practice.
+Instead, we will consider how to use the synchronous IVY language to model a distributed protocol at an abstract level using *interleaving* concurrency.
+In an interleaving model, processes take turns executing actions in isolation (that is, in apparently zero time) in a non-deterministic order.

 An IVy program exports a set of actions to its environment.
-Each of these actions can be used to model a single atomic step of a process in a system of concurrent processes, or perhaps a single step of a non-deterministically chosen process.
-Since the environment is allowed to call these action arbitrarily, the IVy program can be used to model arbitrary interleaving of atomic actions.
+Each of these actions can be used to model a single isolated step of a process.
+Since the environment is allowed to call these actions in an arbitrary order, the IVy program can be used to model arbitrary interleaving of process actions.

-There is one important caveat in this approach, however: IVy actions are atomic.
-This means that it is not possible for the execution of one action to preempt another.
-Because there is no preemption in IVy, there is no reasonable way to model threaded programs with shared memory.
-This is by design.
-The language is intended for modeling distributed protocols at a level of abstraction that hides low-level concurrency control mechanisms.

 ### An abstract interface model